Resources

-The following worksheets, guides, and websites can help you work independently toward academic success.
+The following worksheets, guides and websites can help you work independently toward academic success.
 Explore the resources below at your own pace and bookmark the ones you find helpful.

-Note: Some links are external links leading to other websites outside of UW Bothell.
+*Note: Some links are external links leading to other websites outside of UW Bothell.
+This page is still under construction.
+Please contact us if you have any questions.

 Learning & studying